JaidenSupport/UTTPReplyBot/README.md

 ### Common Errors

 * **Error 403:**
+    * Possible causes:
+        * Incorrect or expired cookies
-    * Possible causes: incorrect or expired cookies, missing "Manager" permissions on the brand account, or an incorrect channel ID.
+        * Missing "Manager" permissions on the brand account, or an incorrect channel ID.
+        * Rate limited
     * Solutions:
         * Double-check your copied cookies and obtain fresh ones if needed.
         * Ensure your main account has "Manager" permissions for each brand account.
         * Verify the accuracy of the entered channel IDs.
+        * Wait a few minutes and try again (or use VPN)

 If you have any issues setting up the script DM `jaidensupportalt` on discord or join our [discord server](https://discord.gg/keBHhfpCaA) and create a ticket

 todo: \
 multithreading \
+proxy support \
 gui?